apache/tvm/relax_spec.md

 Per the [original workshop paper](https://arxiv.org/abs/1810.00952) and the [later report](https://arxiv.org/abs/1904.08368), Relay was designed to be a high-level functional language for expressing deep learning models at a high level.
 While Relay is not entirely pure (the `Ref` type is modeled after reference types in SML and similar functional languages), the assumption in Relay is that tensor operators are generally pure, meaning that they do not change the program state other than by producing new values.
 Additionally, Relay's type system also requires operators to have type relations that infer static tensor types or conclude that a dimension is unknown at compile time (`Any`).
 The need to register type relations and ensure operators' purity makes it difficult to add new operators to Relay and particularly difficult to call directly into TIR or external libraries, which are often not pure; any such extension requires adding new operators and abstracting over any impurity.

 While Relax aims to be as general and expressive as Relay, Relax is intended to make it much easier to interoperate with external libraries and especially with TIR.
 In particular, Relax includes a mechanism for calling arbitrary TVM `PackedFunc`s (which can call external libraries) and special support for TIR.
 The language accordingly does not assume that such operations are pure, though this does require reasoning about aliasing and similar issues.
-Additionally, tensor shapes are no longer handled during type checking; each expression has an associated shape _computation_ associated with it, in addition to a type.
-These shape computations support static reasoning about shapes in many cases, but also facilitate a fallback to dynamic checking when that is not possible.
-This approach to shapes allows for richer shape constraints to be checked at run time (such as with _symbolic_ shapes, where some dimensions are variables) and allows for more quickly integrating calls into TIR or external libraries into Relax code by obviating the need for type relations.
+Additionally, tensor shapes are no longer handled during type checking; each expression has associated structural information associated with it, in addition to a type.
+This structural information supports static reasoning about tensor shapes in many cases, but also facilitates a fallback to dynamic checking when that is not possible.
+This approach to shapes allows for richer shape constraints and other structural properties to be checked at run time (such as with _symbolic_ shapes, where some dimensions are variables) and allows for more quickly integrating calls into TIR or external libraries into Relax code by obviating the need for type relations.

 ## Grammar